The Divisional Round of NFL live stream action is here, and so the NFL Playoffs are getting closer to Super Bowl 2022.

 NFL RedZone: If you have a cable TV subscription, NFL RedZone lets you watch a football game's most exciting moments.
 The service broadcasts live coverage from every game on a given Sunday, but only when a team is in the "red zone," or about to potentially score a touchdown.
 Because it also gives you real-time fantasy stats and extended highlights, it's especially useful for fantasy-football fans.

 NFL RedZone games air between 1 p.m.
 ET and the end of the late-afternoon games on Sundays during the NFL season.
 You can watch RedZone from your cable or satellite provider's streaming service or on a variety of apps for smartphones, tablets and connected devices like Apple TV and PlayStation 4.
 You can also watch games in a web browser.

 RedZone is included as a pat of add-on packages for Sling TV, Fubo and Hulu with Live TV.

 NFL Sunday Ticket: DirecTV subscribers have one of the simplest paths to streaming full NFL games in NFL Sunday Ticket.
 This service streams live games in their entirety to televisions, computers, Android and iOS devices, and game consoles.
-Sunday Ticket applies only to out-of-market games.
+Unfortunately, Sunday Ticket is now over, because we're in the playoffs.

 You can also get NFL Sunday Ticket as a stand-alone service — but only if you live in an area that doesn't get DirecTV service.